Ramgarh, Bihar

-Ramgarh is 4th Most Developed City of Kaimur District in Bihar.
+Ramgarh is a 4th most developed city of Kaimur District in Bihar.

-It is 30 KM North to District Head Quarter Bhabua And 15 KM from District Sub Head Quarter Mohania.
+It is 30 km North to District Headquarter Bhabua And 15 km from District Sub Headquarter Mohania.

 Ramgarh is well Connected with Buxar, Arrah & Patna via NH-319A & NH-922.

 It is also well connected with Major City of India like Varanasi, Agra, Kanpur, Delhi And Kolkata via NH-19(AH-1) or GT Road.